Silverfeelin/Starbound-SpawnableItemPack/README.md

 ## Potential Issues
 * Game updates that remove items may cause issues, as the mod uses it's own item dump to populate lists.
 * Game updates that add items requires an update to the item dump to show in SIP.

+## Fatal Exception
+If you're greeted with a fatal exception after installing the mod, this most likely means you did not install the Manipulated UI dependency.
+Please read the Installation steps carefully.
+The Manipulated UI dependency can be downloaded from [the official repository](https://github.com/Silverfeelin/Starbound-ManipulatedUI/releases), but is also bundled with [each release](https://github.com/Silverfeelin/SpawnableItemPack/releases).

 ## Contributing
 If you have any suggestions or feedback that might help improve this mod, please do post them [on the discussion page](http://community.playstarbound.com/resources/spawnable-item-pack-spawn-all-items-for-free.515/)!